mamuso/figma-orgchart/README.md

 }
 ```

-You can change the default configuration by adding a `config` key to the root of the JSON file.
+You can change the default configuration by adding a `config` key to the root of the JSON/YAML file.
 Check some of the examples below to learn how to change the design of the chart.

 ## Examples